ecbme4040/e4040-2022fall-assign1-vi2158/README.md

 # Students need to follow the instructions below, and they also need to edit the README.md such that key information is shown in it - right after this line
 TODO students to add text summarizing the key (high level) modifications that they did to solve the assignment

+# Summary

+Task 1
+    - Changed the bias dimensions of ones in the X data
+    - Implemented logistic regressions through naive method and vectorized method
+    - Implemented Softmax classifier through naive method and vectorized method
+    - Implemented SGD by making changes to the basic_classifier.py file

+Task 2
+    - Implemented affine, ReLU and Softmax
+    - Implemented two Layer network

+Task 3
+    - Multilayer perceptron implementation using tensorflow and keras
+    - t-SNE method

+Task 4
+    - Question and Answers

 # Detailed instructions how to submit this assignment/homework:
 1. The assignment will be distributed as a github classroom assignment - as a special repository accessed through a link
 2. A students copy of the assignment gets created automatically with a special name - students have to rename the repo per instructions below